Download additional hardware specifications:

 Rapid Sheet Metal has over 150 employees and 50,000 square feet running 24/5 dedicated to quick turn prototype sheet metal parts.
 Can we handle your project?
 Yes.
 Last year we fabricated over 26,000 unique part numbers!

 We love quantity ONE!
 From brackets to complex chassis & enclosures, RAPID is the fastest source of prototype sheet metal parts.
 We shipped over 25,000 unique part numbers in 2015.

-Do you need flat parts fast?
-Rapid Sheet Metal offers a standard 5 day ship on flat sheet metal parts, including finish options and screen printing.
-Simply RFQ your flat parts and when ordered they will automatically run through our automated service cell inside our facility.
+Do you need sheet metal parts fast?
+Rapid Sheet Metal offers a standard 5 day free ship on sheet metal parts, including finish options and screen printing.
+Simply RFQ your parts and when ordered they will automatically run through our automated service cell inside our facility.

 Your time is valuable.
 Let RAPID provide a partial or complete prototype assembly in two to three weeks.
 From simple to complex RAPID knows assemblies.